-2. Go to the “Custom category 3” row of the expense
+Go to the “Custom category 3” Row of the Expenses

-Next, navigate to the last pre-filled row of the Google Sheets monthly budget template on the expense side, which is “Custom category 3.”
+Next, navigate to the last pre-filled row of the Google Sheets monthly budget template on the expenses side, which is “Custom category 3.”

-It’s very important that you don’t enter anything in those blank rows yet.
+It’s very important that you don’t enter anything in the blank rows yet.

 Now you want to highlight the cells to duplicate.
-To add custom categories on the expense side, you should be on row 41 for “Custom category 3.”
+To add custom categories on the expenses side, you should be on row 41 for “Custom category 3.”

 You want to highlight cells B, C, D, E and F on row 41.

-Once you’ve highlighted the cells that you want to duplicate, a blue handle will appear on the bottom of row 41 and column F. Simply drag it down however many rows you want.
+Once you’ve highlighted the cells that you want to duplicate, a blue handle will appear on the bottom of row 41 and column F. Simply drag it down as many rows as you want.

 After following the steps above, you’ll have new custom expense categories with generic names like “Custom expense category 4.”